amirdaniali/DSA_CYC_Interview/backend/README.md

 ## Overview
 This project is a Django REST Framework backend for managing coding practice sessions and signups.
 It provides JWT authentication, custom user accounts, strict permissions, automated tests, and self-documenting API docs via OpenAPI/Swagger.
-You can set it up via Docket.
+You can set it up via Docker.

 ---